optimisedu/Linear-Entrapolation/README.md

 # To start
 run
-*npm i*
+: npm i :
-*npm run dev* for hot reloading of the JS source folder *npm run build* to build the project
+: npm run dev : for hot reloading of the JS source folder : npm run build : to build the project